toroloffredo/Cooper-coffee-challenge/README.md

 ## Design

 In shaping the game's design, I drew from a retro pixel art aesthetic.
-I meticulously crafted all game characters, in the charming pixelated style.
+I crafted the game characters in this style.
 The backgrounds, sourced online, were also pixelated for visual coherence.

 Additionally, I created responsive, retro-styled buttons from scratch, providing intuitive hover and click interactions.
 This design combines the charm of retro pixel art with modern usability, enhancing the overall player experience.